Royal Botanical Garden

-Beautiful, lovely park with a botanical garden, amazing walk along the harbour front with a view of Opera house.
+Beautiful, lovely park with amazing walk along the harbour with a view of Opera House.
 You can see Cockatoos in the park, relax in a Cafe or just sit on the grass and read a book.

 The Queen Victoria Building

 Famous shopping centre designed in Romanesque style, amazing decor.
 It feels so classy when you walk inside.